Queue-Fair/go/README.md

 That's it your done!

-In your go web server functions you should always ensure that `checkQueueFair()` is the *first* thing that happens within your functions.
+In your go web server page functions you should always ensure that `checkQueueFair()` is the *first* thing that happens within your functions.
 This will ensure that the Adapter is the first thing that runs when a vistor accesses any page, which is necessary both to protect your server from load from lots of visitors and also so that the adapter can set the necessary cookies.
 You can then use the Activation Rules in the Portal to set which pages on your site may trigger a queue.

-In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), `checkQueueFair()` will return false and the rest of the page should not be run.
+  In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), `checkQueueFair()` will return false and the rest of the page should not be run - see the `allPaths()` function in main.go for an example.

 If it returns true, you MUST use the same ResponseWriter object (or Context, Ctx for other frameworks) that you passed to checkQueueFair() for the rest of your function, as otherwise people's Passed Cookies will not be set and they will be sent to the queue repeatedly.

+** IMPORTANT ** You would normally exclude asset requests from the Adapter - it is normally just run on whole page requests, not images, static css files etc.  You should make sure any WebHook callbacks (e.g. from Payment Gateways) are *always* excluded from the Adapter.

-If your web server is sitting behind a proxy, CDN or load balancer, you may need to edit the property sets in checkQueueFair() to use values from forwarded headers instead for the protocol and client remote IP address.
+** IMPORTANT ** If your web server is sitting behind a proxy, CDN or load balancer, you may need to edit the property sets in `checkQueueFair()` to use values from forwarded headers instead for the protocol and client remote IP address.
+The sample code in `checkQueueFair` will check industry-standard X-Forwarded-For and X-Forwarded-Proto, but some providers don't conform to the standard and you may need to change the header names.
 If you need help with this, contact Queue-Fair support.

-If you are using the Hybrid Security Model and do not need to run the full Adapter process, just validate a Passed Cookie on your order page, the code for that is in checkQueueFair() too - it's the commmented-out stanza as indicated.
+If you are using the Hybrid Security Model and do not need to run the full Adapter process, just validate a Passed Cookie on your order page, the code for that is in `checkQueueFair()` too - it's the commmented-out stanza as indicated.

 ### To test the Server-Side Adapter